schase15/schase15.github.io/_posts/2020-07-31-KNN_Algorithm.md

 Intuitively, by looking at the outputs of our nearest neighbors, we should be able to predict an output for our test case.

 **Classification**:
-For a classification problem, that is as simple as counting up the instances of each output across the k nearest neighbors.
-Our prediction for our test data point will be whichever output occur most frequently among the nearest neighbors.
+For a classification problem, our prediction will be whichever output occurs most frequently among the nearest neighbors.

 The function below utilizes the output from the get_KNN() function to implement the idea of classification prediction: